 Pull back the skin above so that it is firm; this will help the hairs to stand on end.

 In the direction that the hair grows, use short even strokes and let the razor glide.
-In order to avoid cuts, you will need to apply a little pressure.
+To avoid cuts, you will need to apply a little pressure.
 After every single stroke, clear the razor and prevent clogging by rinsing it in water.

 Note the direction of your hair’s growth.

-If you want to remove the shadow completely, you need to shave with precision.
+If you want to remove the shadow altogether, you need to shave with precision.